Canon PowerShot SD1000 Review

 600

-According to the CIPA battery life and/or manufacturer standard test conditions, the number of shots that can be taken with the camera is listed in the table that can be found above.
+According to the CIPA battery life and manufacturer standard test conditions, the number of shots that can be taken with the camera is listed in the table that can be found above.
 These shots can be taken with a brand new set of disposable batteries or with a rechargeable battery that has been fully charged, depending on the type of battery being used.

 Within the Container